Image

 DKU graduation requirements and majors are different from Duke’s.
 DKU currently offers 16 majors, some of which have multiple tracks.
 Each major consists of a set of foundational courses drawn from the relevant divisions (Arts and Humanities, Social Sciences, or Natural and Applied Sciences), interdisciplinary courses that integrate different forms of knowledge, disciplinary courses that provide expertise in specific areas, and electives.
 Students declare a major during their second year.
 Details about DKU general education and major-specific requirements can be found in the DKU Undergraduate Bulletin.

-The DKU academic calendar has fall and spring semesters that run from late August through mid-December, and from early January through early May.
+The DKU academic calendar has fall and spring semesters that run from mid/late August through mid-December, and from early January through early May.
 Each semester is divided into two seven-week sessions, during which students typically take two courses at a time.
 DKU classes meet Monday-Thursday; Fridays are reserved for field trips, practicum, community projects, or exploring individual interests.
+Semester start and end dates, holidays, and breaks at DKU and Duke do not coincide.

 Please contact DODR at dkurelations@duke.edu if you have questions or believe a student needs support.
 For urgent support after hours, contact the Dean on Call at (919) 970-4169.